ani2fun/sonatype-maven-central-publisher/README.md

 # Gradle Plugin for publishing to [central sonatype maven repository](https://central.sonatype.com/)

-The Maven Central Publisher Plugin is a Gradle plugin designed to streamline the process of publishing artifacts to Maven Central.
-Currently, it supports publishing Java libraries and gradle version catalog files.
+The Maven Central Publisher Plugin is a Gradle plugin designed to streamline the process of publishing artifacts to Maven Central repository.
+Currently, it supports publishing Java libraries, gradle version catalog files and spring boot application.
-This plugin automates the necessary tasks involved in preparing and publishing artifacts, ensuring a smooth and efficient workflow for developers.

 **Sample projects illustrating the publishing of Java libraries, version catalogs, and Spring Boot applications using this plugin can be accessed at: https://github.com/ani2fun/plugin-demo**